FlorenceHapgood/Javascript-JamesBond/README.md

-# Javascript-JamesBond
+# JavaScript-JamesBond

-A project I did after Makers: a simple James Bond quiz written in Javascript, with Cypress feature testing
+A project I did after Makers: a simple James Bond quiz written in JavaScript, with Cypress feature testing

 ## Goal

 I wanted a project where I could:
-- Experiment with using Cypress to feature test Javascript, as previously I did not know how to feature test Javascript.
+- Experiment with using Cypress to feature test JavaScript, as previously I did not know how to feature test JavaScript.
-- Practise Javascript in general
+- Practise JavaScript in general
-- Learn how to use a Javascript linter
+- Learn how to use a JavaScript linter
 - Finally put the encyclopedic knowledge leftover from my childhood obsession with James Bond to good use.

 ## Features